Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Open Gromov-Witten disk invariants

 \ref{it_inv} The regularity of the pair $(J,\nu)$ implies that we have transversality for all maps with stable domains and none of them is $\tau$-multiply covered.
 We have

 and

 Thus,

 The image of the $\tau$-multiply covered maps under $\ev$ or $\ev\times \mk{f}$ is contained in the image of the reduced maps and has codimension at least two by the strongly semi-positive assumption.
-By Theorem \ref{nb}\ref{it_nb}, $\M_{0,l+1}(M,A)^*$ has no boundary for $A\in\mathcal{A}$.
+By Theorem \ref{nb}\ref{it_nb}, $\M_{0,l+1}^*(M,A)$ has no boundary for $A\in\mathcal{A}$.
 Thus, by \cite[Lemma 3.5]{Zin06}, the image of $\M_{0,l+1}(M,A)$ under $\ev$ and $\ev\times \mk{f}$ defines a homology class.

 Two regular pairs $(J_1,\nu_1)$ and $(J_2,\nu_2)$ in $\mathcal{J}_\R$ can be connected by a path.
-For a generic such path, the image of the boundary of the set of simple maps in the universal moduli space over this path is again contained in a space of codimension at least two.
+For a generic such path, the image of the boundary of the set of $\tau$-semi-simple maps in the universal moduli space over this path is again contained in a space of codimension at least two; this follows by the strongly semi-positive condition which ensures that all $J_t$-holomorphic maps along this path have strictly positive Chern/Maslov class; see \cite[Lemma 6.4.4]{MS}.
 Thus, by \cite[Lemma 3.6]{Zin06}, the two homology classes defined by $(J_1,\nu_1)$ and $(J_2,\nu_2)$ are the same.
 A similar cobordism argument holds for a strongly semi-positive deformation of~$\omega$. \end{proof}